Home

 All about Gabbro and Ignimbrite Properties

 Know all about Gabbro and Ignimbrite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Ignimbrite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Ignimbrite is Aphanitic.
 Gabbro appears Veined and Shiny and Ignimbrite appears Dull, Vesicular and Foilated.
-The luster of Gabbro is not available while that of Ignimbrite is vitreous to dull.
+The luster of Gabbro is while that of Ignimbrite is vitreous to dull.
 Gabbro is available in dark grey to black colors whereas Ignimbrite is available in beige, black, brown, grey, pink, white colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Ignimbrite are cemetery markers, commemorative tablets, creating artwork.

 Compare Igneous Rocks